 on the path to creating a greater tomorrow…

-Barbara completed her internship in Equine Facilitated Learning (EFL) in 2005 with Linda Kohanov and is a certified instructor in The Power of the Herd and The Five Roles of the Master Herder.
-She provides retreats and mentorships for Entrepreneurial Business Development, Equine Coaching, and Reiki Healing.
+Barbara is a Master/Teacher of Reiki training over 9 years in Hong Kong and the US.
+She interned in Equine Facilitated Learning (EFL) for two years with Linda Kohanov and is a certified instructor in The Power of the Herd and The Five Roles of the Master Herder.
+Barbara provides coaching, retreats and mentorships for soulful business development, equine coaching, and Reiki training for humans and animals.

 “These graceful, sensitive, non-predatory power animals quite naturally teach something that feels very new to humans, and very old to equines: They show us how to run free, together—encouraging us to support each other as we also express our individuality.